 By 20, Hernandez was a first-team All-American and winner of the 2009 John Mackey Award as the country’s top tight end.
 He could have written his own ticket if he’d kept his nose clean: been a high-first-rounder in the 2010 NFL draft and pulled an eight-figure bonus to sign.
 Instead, he cemented his don’t-touch rep by getting embroiled in a shooting outside a bar.
 "He was out with the Pounceys and [ex-Gator safety] Reggie Nelson, and some guys tried to snatch a chain off one of the Pounceys," says the local reporter.
 "The guys drive off, then stop at a light, and someone gets out of a car and shoots into their car through the passenger window.
 One victim described the shooter as possibly Hispanic or Hawaiian, with lots of tattoos on his arms."
 The Pounceys were questioned as witnesses to the crime, but Hernandez invoked his right to counsel and never gave a statement, most odd since he was also called as a witness.
 No charges have ever been filed, and the case is still open.
 Again, he walked away unscathed: He wasn’t even named in the police report.
 In hindsight, it might have been the worst thing for him.
 He seems to have concluded, with an abundance of probable cause, that he was untouchable.

-The substance of that "may have helped cover up" charge is in Meyer's three different reactions to three different situations, one of which is grossly misreported by Rolling Stone.
+The substance of that "may have helped cover up" charge is in Meyer's three different reactions to three different situations, and one of those situations is grossly misreported by Rolling Stone.

 The accusation that Meyer covered up a failed drug test is at least technically true.
 Meyer did tell reporters at the time that Hernandez "wasn't ready to play," but that was widely regarded as code for a failed drug test, and he told The Gainesville Sun's Pat Dooley this July that Hernandez did, in fact, miss that 2008 season opener for a failed drug test.
 If Meyer was covering for Hernandez by not revealing to the world the results of his drug tests, or publicly referring to suspensions as suspensions, he was doing the same for every other Florida player.